gritzko/ron/README.md

 Integers are serialized using the zig-zag coding (the l.s. bit conveys the sign).

-Floats are serialized as ISO floats (4-byte and 8-byte support is required, other lengths are optional).
+Floats are serialized as IEEE 754 floats (4-byte and 8-byte support is required, other lengths are optional).

 ## The math